flipperdevices/flipperzero-firmware/documentation/fbt.md

 FBT is the entry point for firmware-related commands and utilities.
 It is invoked by `./fbt` in the firmware project root directory.
 Internally, it is a wrapper around [scons](https://scons.org/) build system.

-If you don't need all features of `fbt` — like building the whole firmware — and only want to build and debug a single application, you can use [ufbt](https://pypi.org/project/ufbt/).
+If you don't need all features of `fbt` — like building the whole firmware — and only want to build and debug a single app, you can use [ufbt](https://pypi.org/project/ufbt/).

 ## Environment